-There is a bunch of text files on your disc.
+There is a bunch of text files on your hard disc.
 You’d like to load then into a big one file for further processing/analysis.
 Let’s see how to do it.

 #!/usr/bin/env python3 import pathlib def file_to_transcript(filename, delimiter="\n\n", encoding="UTF8"): with open(filename, encoding=encoding) as ftt: return ftt.read().split(delimiter) def main(): base_dir = pathlib.Path('/tmp/foo/myfiles') transcripts = [ file_to_transcript(file) for file in base_dir.glob('*.txt') ] print(transcripts) if __name__ == '__main__': main()

 It is glob method from pathlib.
-Path used to open files and to traverse the directories.
+Path is being used to open files and to traverse the directories.

 Code also breaks down entries by paragraphs.
-If you need it you need to check that they are consistently available in your files and then split them accordingly, for example if there are double blank lines.
+If you need it, you need to check that they are consistently available in your files and then split them accordingly.
+For example if there are double blank lines.